 Just move in?

 We honestly thought that the bedrooms only needed some minor drywall repairs and a fresh coat of paint.
 However, the installation of an air handler in the side attic set off a chain reaction that affected every level of the house.
-The second floor ended up being gutted to the framing.
+I ended up gutting the second floor to the framing.
 New insulation, vapor barrier and drywall had to be installed.
 The unexpected and costly renovations stretched out to around six years.

 The original features

 Please note that the pictures on this page were taken with standard 35 mm film and, while the quality isn’t very good, these are the only pictures I have of these features.

 My wife was particularly fond of the window seat in the dormer area of the large bedroom, overlooking the picturesque back yard.

 The closet within a closet was an interesting feature.
 My wife thought the secondary closet was ideal for rotating seasonal clothes.
 I saw it as an ideal place to store a life size Halloween figure such as a skeleton or zombie– perfect for those house guests or kids who like to snoop.